 “Detroit is becoming the epicenter for driverless-car technology, electric vehicles and other mobility solutions.
 If you have a business in Michigan, you will be impacted by these technologies,” says Mike Brennan, Editor and Publisher of MiTechNews.com and one of the organizers of the event.
 “Augmented Reality for manufacturing will help build these technologies.
 We cover it all at IoT Tech Connect April 29 at the Michigan Science Center.”

 Visit the website for a complete itinerary of scheduled sessions.
 The full-price ticket, which includes breakfast, lunch and access to seven tracks of panelists who will explain why every business needs to understand the impact IoT will have today and tomorrow runs $125.
-Guests interested in attending may get a discount courtesy of event organizers and Buy Michigan Now to purchase the tickets for just $80 each.
+Guests interested in attending may get a discount courtesy of event organizers and Buy Michigan Now and purchase the ticket for just $80.
 Follow this link to purchase tickets and enter the code grpdisc2019 to receive the discount.

 IoT Tech Connect is taking place from 7:30am-5pm at the Michigan Science Center, 5020 John R St, Detroit, MI 48202.
 Fifteen percent of sponsorship sales for the event go to the Michigan Science Center to support STEM programs for middle and high school students.